Tempranillo

 TASTING NOTES: Cherry, Dill, Cigar Box, Sun-Dried Tomato, Vanilla

-The Rioja region in North-Central Spain offers what many consider to be one of the world’s benchmark areas for Tempranillo.
+The Rioja region in north-central Spain offers what many consider one of the world’s benchmark areas for Tempranillo.
 Why?
-Well, top quality examples from this area age tremendously well.
+Well, top-quality examples from this area age tremendously well.

-Still, the region is quite large (and very productive!) so there is a range of quality to be found.
-(Not all are meant to be aged.)
+Still, the region is quite large and very productive, so there is a range of quality to be found.
+Not all are meant to be aged, however.

 Rioja uses a couple of classification systems for quality.
-One is through aging regime and the other is by regional specificity.
+One is through the aging regime, and the other is by regional specificity.

 Ribera del Duero wine region Ines Vizcarra Ole Imports